 Making a Photo Black & White Except One Color

-Now, right click on the Background layer in the Layers panel on the right-hand side of your Photoshop screen.
-Then select the Duplicate Layer option (a new layer will be added named Layer 1).
+Right click on the Background layer in the Layers panel on the right-hand side of your Photoshop screen.
+Then select the Duplicate Layer option.

-Next, select the Background layer again and press Shift + Cmd+ U (for Mac) Ctrl + Shift + U for (Windows) to desaturate all the colors from the image.
+Next, select the Background layer again and press Shift + Cmd+ U on Mac or Ctrl + Shift + U on Windows to desaturate all the colors in your image.

 Next, click the eye icon to make Layer 1 visible again, and select it in the Layers panel.

 Then go to Select » Color Range from the top menu bar in Photoshop.

-In the Color Range dialog box, choose the Eyedropper Tool with the plus sign (this tool is called, “Add to Sample,” and it will help us select all of the blue tones in the photograph.
+In the Color Range dialog box, choose the Eyedropper Tool with the plus sign.
+This tool is called “Add to Sample,” and it will help us select all of the blue tones in the photograph.

 Once you’ve selected your accent color at multiple points in your image, select the OK button to create a selection on your photo.

-Then press Shift + Command + U (for Mac) or Ctrl + Shift + I (for Windows) to inverse the selection.
-Now, Photoshop has selected everything except for the color you want to preserve.
+Then press Shift + Command + U on Mac, or Ctrl + Shift + I on Windows, to inverse the selection you just made.
+Now, Photoshop has selected your entire image except for the color you want to preserve.

 Wondering how to achieve more cool effects using Adobe’s Lightroom and Photoshop?
 Be sure to check out our most popular photography articles and how-to demonstrations below: